btcpayserver/btcpayserver-doc/docs/Forms.md

 ![BTCPay Server formbuilder - Create new form](./img/formbuilder/btcpayformbuilder3.png)

-The `Form Builder` makes creating custom forms flexible and easy to use.
+The `Form Builder` makes creating custom forms flexible and easy.
 If you still require more personalization, as mentioned at the start of this guide, please read on [Advanced Forms](./AdvancedForms.md) to learn about the JSON created in the `Code` tab in the Form builder.

 ## Support

-If you have trouble using BTCPay Server, consider joining the [BTCPayServer Mattermost](https://chat.btcpayserver.org) to get help from BTCPay community members.
+If you have trouble using BTCPay Server, consider joining the [BTCPay Server Mattermost](https://chat.btcpayserver.org) to get help from BTCPay community members.

 Only file a [Github issue](https://github.com/btcpayserver/btcpayserver/issues) for technical issues you can't resolve through other channels or feature requests you've validated with other community members.

-Please check out our [official website](https://btcpayserver.org/),and [FAQ](./FAQ/README.md#btcpay-frequently-asked-questions-and-common-issues) for more details.
+Please check out our [official website](https://btcpayserver.org/) and [FAQ](./FAQ/README.md#btcpay-frequently-asked-questions-and-common-issues) for more details.

 !!!include(supporters.html)!!!